 God does not mind what we call them.
 Some have thrown away the word God and have replaced it with the word Universe.
 It is the same thing.
 It just sounds different.
 Personally, I use the term Divine Source instead of God, and I only do so because of all the strange ideas people have around the word God.
 An atheist may say they do not believe in God, but in my opinion, if they believe in energy and even just the slightest bit of metaphysics (I mean who can deny the existence of dreams?), then they believe in God, they just use a different word, and that is perfectly acceptable.

 God does not punish and persecute.
 We do that to ourselves.
 Hell only exists because we created it, and since we are also a part of God, a part of God did create it, but not in a way that renders us powerless.
 Do you get the nuance here?
 We each create our own punishments, karmas, and hells.
 They are real experiences, but they need not be.
-This self-punishment can happen in this lifetime, in the afterlife of the next life.
+This self-punishment can happen in this lifetime, in the afterlife or the next life.

 I remember reading the words of Eckhart Tolle (1997) in the book The Power of Now in my teen years, and the teachings were so much aligned with the beings of my visions I knew them to be true.
 Tolle (1997) describes the energy of the universe as having one of two base vibrations: love or fear.
 Everything can either be boiled down to one or the other.
 There are, of course, nuances and variations of the shades of fear and love, allowing for a vast spectrum to form.
 Tolle (1997) uses the metaphor of a number line; fear is the negative side of the number line and love is the positive.
 With this illustration, we can realize that while the experience of fear is real, fear itself is just an absence of love.
 We know that if we have minus two sheep, the sheep don’t actually exist - it is simply a concept of a lack of something.
 Only love is real.

-The Blue Team tells me that we choose the circumstances in which we are born and the difficulties we will face for our soul mission.
+The Blue Team (the beings that I channel) tells me that we choose the circumstances in which we are born and the difficulties we will face for our soul mission.
 It may seem difficult to imagine why we would create negative experiences for ourselves to move through.
 Why are innocent children born into toxic environments?
 Why do people suffer at the hands of others?
 Is it so crazy to imagine that we designed these experiences for ourselves in order to overcome them?
 For the growth that results from them?
 For the expansion of our compassion?
 So that we can choose the light and help others through the example we set?
 To discover the depth of our inner strength?
 What else is there for us to do really?

 While I would never wish any of the challenges that I have moved through upon another, I also know that it is the medicine of those experiences that have allowed me to access my power.
 In each moment where I wanted to give up, I had to find the strength to search for love in the cracks where so much suffering existed.
 For every harsh word that was directed at me, I had to choose to believe that I was worthy.
 I now know what I can overcome and I know that others can too, and that allows me to become a beacon for others.
 Had I not moved through those traumas I would not have this medicine to offer the collective.